fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 [QtWebKit](https://github.com/qtwebkit/qtwebkit) a downstream port which supports WebKit1 and WebKit2.

 In WebKit1, WebKit thread and UI thread are separated.
-It seems that Accelerated compositing doesn't work on Windows.
+It seems that Accelerated Compositing doesn't work on Windows.

 * [Otter Browser](https://otter-browser.org/)